Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Introduction

-Based on this estimation framework, we propose a new sampling scheme that generalizes LCC sampling as follows.
-Given a rough but consistent prediction $\tilde{p}(C|\bm{X})$ of $p(C|\bm{X})$, this scheme preferentially chooses data points with labels that are conditionally uncertain given their local observations $\bm{X}$ based on $\tilde{p}(\cdot)$.
-The proposed sampling strategy is therefore referred as Local Uncertainty Sampling (LUS).
+Based on this estimation framework, we propose a new sampling scheme that generalizes LCC sampling, which we describe briefly in the following.
+Given a rough but consistent prediction $\tilde{p}(y|\x)$ of the true probability distribution $p(y|\x)$, this scheme preferentially chooses data points with labels that are conditionally uncertain given their local observations $\x$ based on $\tilde{p}(\cdot|\cdot)$.
+The proposed sampling strategy is therefore referred to as \emph{Local Uncertainty Sampling} (LUS).
 We show that the LUS estimator can achieve an asymptotic variance that is never worse than that of the uniform random sampling.
 That is, we can achieve variance of no more than $\gamma$ $(\gamma \geq 1)$ times the variance of the full-sample based MLE by using no more than $1/\gamma$ of the sampled data in expectation.
-Moreover the required sample size can be significantly smaller than $1/\gamma$ of the full data when the classification accuracy of the pilot estimator is relatively high.
-This generalizes a result for LCC in \cite{fithian2014local}, which reaches a similar conclusion for binary logistic regression when $\gamma \geq 2$.
+Moreover the required sample size can be significantly smaller than $1/\gamma$ of the full data when the accuracy of the rough estimate $\tilde{p}(y|\x)$ is high.
+This generalizes the result for LCC in \cite{fithian2014local}, which reaches a similar conclusion for binary logistic regression when $\gamma \geq 2$.

+We also study the case when the model is misspecified.
+In this case, for binary classification, LUS has the same properties as those of LCC that the subsampling based estimator is consistent to the best estimator for the original population given a consistent pilot estimate.
+Unfortunately, for general multi-class problems, the LUS estimator is biased.
+Nevertheless, we empirically find that the LUS method works well for both binary classification and multi-class classification problems even when the model is misspecified.

-We conduct extensive empirical evaluations on both simulated and real-world datasets, showing that the experimental results match the theoretical conclusions, and the LUS method significantly outperforms the previous approaches in terms of both variance and accuracy.
+We conduct extensive empirical evaluations on both simulated and real-world datasets, showing that the experimental results match the theoretical conclusions and the LUS method significantly outperforms the previous approaches.